-H&M + Off-the-shoulder Dress
+H&M + Off-The-Shoulder Dress

 At H&M

 New Arrival Flared, off-the-shoulder, calf-length dress in a woven viscose blend.
-Ruffle-trimmed elastic at top, a small opening at back with narrow ties at top, and long, voluminous sleeves with narrow elastic at cuffs.
-Slit at sides of hem.
+Elastication with a small frill trim at the top and a small opening at the back with narrow ties at the top.
+Long, voluminous sleeves with narrow elastication at the cuffs, and slits in the sides of the hem.
 Unlined.
 Size The model is 175cm/5'9" and wears a size S Composition Polyester 55%, Viscose 45% Art.
-No. 0990431001 True to Size Based on Runs Small True to Size Runs Large
+No. 0990431001 True to size Based on Small Spot on Large